jordan4ibanez/Infdev/README.md

 have a method that marks them as persistent

+notes page:
+- add a save button to the notes taking page
+- fix the note taking page to restore the text on resize
-allow textboxes and forms to save their data into the object itself so it can be persistent
+- allow textboxes and forms to save their data into the object itself so it can be persistent

 put the players individual formspecs into individual save Metadata so the string doesn't become too big

 do this for the levels object in the player as well

-add a note taking page in the inventory

 make items not physical, they exist statically
 - When they need to move instead of smooth movement, they move by node including gravity on a timer